Former police officer jailed for fraud

-A fraudster who swindled an extremely vulnerable elderly widow out of more than £18,000 while he was working as a police officer has been jailed.
+A fraudster who swindled a vulnerable elderly widow out of more than £18,000 while he was working as a police officer has been jailed.

-Former Police Constable Sam Smith, who lived in Kingsbridge when the offences were committed, spent the money on computer gaming accessories, motorcycle gear and other expensive items before being found out by the victim’s solicitor.
+Former police constable Sam Smith, who lived in Fore Street, Kingsbridge, when the offences were committed, spent the money on computer gaming accessories, motorcycle gear and other expensive items before being found out by the victim’s solicitor.

-Smith first met the 81-year-old woman while on-duty when he was called to her South Devon home to check on her welfare.
+Smith first met 81-year-old former banker Christina McGrath while on-duty when he was called to her £1m home in Swannaton Road, Dartmouth, to check on her welfare, in November 2019.

-He befriended the victim who lived alone and was struggling to care for herself before using her bank and credit cards to go on an online spending spree between March and August 2020.

 On one occasion, 31-year-old Smith signed for goods using the name of the woman’s dead husband.

+Mrs McGrath was also suffering from cancer, and had no family or support network, reportedly had £170,000 cash in her account at the time the crimes were committed.

-Smith’s fraudulent exploits were uncovered when online expenditure, spotted by the victim’s solicitor on her bank statements, raised suspicion because she did not use the internet and had never made purchases on the web or with her cards.
+Smith’s activities were exposed when online expenditure, spotted by Mrs McGrath’s solicitor on her bank statements, raised suspicion because she did not use the internet and had never made purchases online with her cards.

-Smith admitted eight counts of fraud – totalling £18,276 – when he appeared before Exeter Crown Court today, November 30.
+Smith, who committed the offences while he was off-duty, admitted eight counts of fraud – totalling £18,276 – when he appeared before Exeter Crown Court last week.

 Smith, now of Long Lane, London, was sentenced to 20 months in prison.